-The most important addition to the 2015 Public Health Specialty Training Curriculum (the 2015 curriculum) was the new Key Area 10, Integration and Application of Competences for Consultant Practice (CCP).
+The most important addition to the 2015 Public Health Specialty Training Curriculum was the introduction of Key Area 10: Integration and Application of Competences for Consultant Practice (CCP).
 CCP describes the overarching learning outcomes registrars demonstrate when they are ready for independent practice as consultants.
-Readiness for independent consultant practice requires an ability to consistently judge how to select and use a range of specialist public health expertise and skills, and working at senior organisational levels to deliver improved population health in complex and unpredictable environments.
+Readiness for independent consultant practice requires an ability to consistently judge how to select and use a range of specialist public health expertise and skills and work at senior organisational levels to deliver improved population health in complex and unpredictable environments.

 The terms ‘formative’ and ‘summative’ can be used to describe the intended use of an assessment.
 In formative assessment the findings of the assessment are used to influence the learning process.
 In summative assessment the focus is on producing results for external reasons, for example to determine if a registrar has achieved a required learning outcome.
 Assessment is defined as formative or summative in reference to its primary purpose, not the process or method used.

 Summative assessment to demonstrate that a registrar has achieved these Key Area 10 learning outcomes will be undertaken in the final year of training utilising: the activity summary sheets, a range of workplace-based assessments with multiple assessors and the results of the multisource feedback.
 Guidance for assessment of competency and Guidance for method of assessment for Key Area 10 learning outcomes are provided in the 2015 curriculum.